Used to Be (Steve Aoki and Kiiara song)

 "Used to Be" is a song by American DJ and producer Steve Aoki and American singer-songwriter Kiiara, featuring American rapper Wiz Khalifa.
 The song was released on March 19, 2021 via Big Beat.

 Composition

-"Used to Be" contains a sample from Matchbox Twenty's single "Unwell" (2003), and reimagine.
+"Used to Be" contains a sample from Matchbox Twenty's single "Unwell" (2003), from which the title is derived.

 Music video

 The music video was directed by Noah Sterling and animated by Dreambear.
 Aoki, Kiiara and Khalifa fighting with an evil villain to save their "galactic city".